 Disagreement Resolution

 Our specialist services can be used by parents and carers of children with Additional Learning Needs and Young people who have additional learning needs.
-These services are free and independent of the Local Authority, and helps to resolve disputes between Parents and EY’s/schools/colleges/ or the Local Authority or between young people and a school /college or local authority
+These services are free and independent of the Local Authority, and helps to resolve disputes between Parents and EY’s/schools/colleges/ or the Local Authority or between young people and a school /college or local authority.

-Our trained mediators can help:
+Our Disagreement Resolution Services can help:

 - Bring together the relevant parties; supporting the needs of the child and young person